FarahPeter/EECE-655-Assignment-1/README.md

 TCP-SYN-Attack.py: responsible for establishing a TCP SYN flood attack.

-TCP-SYN-Detector: responsible for detecting the established TCP SYN flood attacks.
+TCP-SYN-Detector: responsible for detecting the established TCP SYN flood attack.

 ## To run the attack and detector tool: